-Although rarely applied, a reinstatement or re-engagement order has the potential to cause employers much embarrassment, as well as leaving them stuck with an employee they do not want.
+Although rarely applied, reinstatement or re-engagement orders have the potential to cause employers much embarrassment, as well as leaving them stuck with an employee they do not want.
 This article looks at remedies available at Employment Tribunals and gives tips to reduce the risk of a reinstatement or re-engagement order being made.

 When an Employment Tribunal upholds an unfair dismissal complaint, there are three remedies available which it must consider.
 These must be assessed in the strict order of reinstatement, re-engagement, and compensation.